Life of a search query

 There are a few ways to perform a search with Sourcegraph:

-To decide what to index zoekt-sourcegraph-indexserver sends an HTTP Get request to the frontend internal API for a list of repository names to index.
+To decide what to index zoekt-sourcegraph-indexserver sends an HTTP Get request to the frontend internal API at most once per minute to fetch the list of repository names to index.
 For each repository the indexserver will compare what Sourcegraph wants indexed (commit, configuration, etc.) to what is already indexed on disk and will start an index job for anything that is missing.